SpongePowered/SpongeDocs/source/server/management/plugins.rst

     to your server or computer.

 SpongePowered currently runs the `Ore platform <https://ore.spongepowered.org>`_ to make it easy for plugin developers and users to distribute and download plugins.
-Alternatively you can search for plugins on the `SpongePowered forums <https://forums.spongepowered.org/c/plugins>`_.
+Alternatively, you can search for plugins on the `SpongePowered forums <https://forums.spongepowered.org/c/plugins>`_.

 Installation